-1 ARTICLE 4 2 3 4 5 BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED INVESTMENT ADVISERS 6 7 SECTION 401.
+1 2 3 4 5 6 ARTICLE 4 BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED INVESTMENT ADVISERS 7 SECTION 401.
 BROKER-DEALER REGISTRATION REQUIREMENT AND 8 EXEMPTIONS.
 9 (a) [Registration requirement.]
-It is unlawful for a person to transact business in this State as a 10 broker-dealer, unless the person is registered under this [Act] as a broker-dealer or is exempt from 11 registration as provided in subsection (b).
+It is unlawful for a person to transact business in this 10 State as a broker-dealer, unless the person is registered under this [Act] as a broker-dealer or is 11 exempt from registration as provided in subsection (b).
 12 (b) [Exemptions from registration.]
-The following broker-dealers are exempt from the 13 registration requirement of subsection (a): 14 (1) except as otherwise provided in subsection (c), a broker-dealer without a place of 15 business in this State if its only transactions effected in this State are with: 16 (A) the issuer of the securities involved in the transactions; 17 (B) a broker-dealer registered or not required to be registered under this [Act]; 18 (C) an institutional investor; 19 (D) a [bona fide] preexisting customer whose principal place of residence is not in 20 this State if the broker-dealer is both registered or not required to be registered under the Securities Act 21 of 1934 and registered under the securities act of the State in which the customer maintains a principal 22 place of residence; 23 (E) a [bona fide] preexisting customer whose principal place of residence was not
+The following broker-dealers are exempt from the 13 registration requirement of subsection (a): 14 (1) except as otherwise provided in subsection (c), a broker-dealer without a place 15 of business in this State if its only transactions effected in this State are with: 16 (A) the issuer of the securities involved in the transactions; 17 (B) a broker-dealer registered or not required to be registered under this 18 [Act]; 19 (C) an institutional investor; 20 (D) a preexisting customer whose principal place of residence is not in this 21 State if the broker-dealer is both registered or not required to be registered under the Securities 22 Act of 1934 and registered under the securities act of the State in which the customer maintains 23 a principal place of residence; 24 (E) a preexisting customer whose principal place of residence was not is in 25 this State but was not in this State when the customer broker -dealer's relationship with the 26 customer was established, but who moved into this State , if:

-1 is in this State but was not in this State when the customer broker-dealer's customer relationship was 2 established, but who moved into this State, if: 3 (i) the broker-dealer is both registered or not required to be registered 4 under the Securities Exchange Act of 1934 and registered under the securities laws of the State from in 5 which the customer relationship moved into this State was established and where the customer had 6 maintained a principal place of residence; and 7 (ii) within 45 days after the customer's first transaction in this State, the 8 broker-dealer files an application for registration in this State and no further transaction is effected more 9 than 60 75 days after the date on which the application is filed, or, if earlier, the date on which this State 10 notifies the broker-dealer that it has denied the application for registration or has stayed the pendency of 11 the application for cause; 12 [(F) no more than three persons in this State during the previous 12 months 13 period, in addition to those specified in subparagraphs (A) through (E) and under paragraph (G) if the 14 broker-dealer is both registered or not required to be registered under the Securities Exchange Act of 15 1934 and registered under the securities act in of the State in which the broker-dealer has its principal 16 place of business;] and 17 (G) any other broker-dealer the administrator, by rule or order, specifies.
-18 [(2) a bank if its broker-dealer activities are limited to those specified in subsections 19 3(a)(4)(B)(i) through (vi) and (viii) through (ixx), $3(a)(5)(B)$ , and $3(a)(5)(C)$ of the Securities Exchange 20 Act of 1934 and sales under subsection 3(a)(5)(C) are solely to institutional investors;] and

-(2) any other broker-dealer the administrator, by rule or order, exempts.
+1 (1) the broker-dealer is both registered or not required to be 2 registered under the Securities Exchange Act of 1934 and registered under the securities laws of 3 the State from in which the relationship with the customer moved into this State was established 4 and where the customer had maintained a principal place of residence; and 5 (ii) within 45 days after the customer's first transaction in this 6 State, the broker-dealer files an application for registration in this State and no further transaction 7 is effected more than $\frac{60}{75}$ days after the date on which the application is filed, or, if earlier, the 8 date on which this State notifies the broker-dealer that it has denied the application for 9 registration or has stayed the pendency of the application for cause; 10 [(F) no more than three persons in this State during the previous 12 11 months period, in addition to those specified in subparagraphs (A) through (E), if the broker- 12 dealer is both registered or not required to be registered under the Securities Exchange Act of 13 1934 and registered under the securities act in of the State in which the broker-dealer has its 14 principal place of business;] and 15 (G) any other person the administrator, by rule or order, specifies.
+16 [(2) a bank if its broker-dealer activities are limited to those specified in 17 subsections $3(a)(4)(B)(i)$ through (vi) and (viii) through (ixx), $3(a)(5)(B)$, and $3(a)(5)(C)$ of the 18 Securities Exchange Act of 1934 and sales under subsection 3(a)(5)(C) are solely to institutional 19 investors;] and 20 (3) any other broker-dealer the administrator, by rule or order, exempts.
+21 (c) [Separate requirement for government securities dealer exemption.]
+The 22 exemptions provided in subsection (b) are not available to a broker-dealer that deals solely in 23 United States government securities and is not registered under the Securities Exchange Act of